 The PID controller is a good way to decide what the input to the system should be without knowing anything about the internal workings of the system, except that the change in output is roughly proportional to the input.

-When running a 3D printer, you want the nozzel end to be a specific temperature.
+When running a 3D printer, you want the nozzle end to be a specific temperature.
 You control the temperature by regulating the voltage through a hot end - higher voltage makes the temperature go up, whereas if you turn it off entirely the temperature will go down (sometimes helped by a fan next to the extruder).
 You likely want to change the temperature during the course of printing, and you want it to reach the target temperature as quickly as possible.
 Changing the voltage affects the rate of change in temperature rather than the temperature itself.

 When driving a car, you regulate the speed by controlling how much to open the throttle.
 Opening the throttle will cause the car to accelerate, while closing it will cause the car to decelerate.
 You want the car to reach some set speed as quickly as possible.
 Changing the throttle toggles the acceleration and not the velocity, but the variable you care about controlling is the velocity.